search-rug/search-rug.github.io/_projects/1-yikun-visdom.md

   - paris@cs.rug.nl
   - m.a.m.soliman@rug.nl
   - yikun.li@rug.nl
-short: The VISDOM project will develop new types of visualization that utilize and merge data from several data sources in modern DevOps development.
+description: The VISDOM project will develop new types of visualization that utilize and merge data from several data sources in modern DevOps development.
 The aim is to provide simple “health check” visualizations about the state of the development process, software and use.